workdojos/Ghostwriters-leaderboard-Vantajs/public/pilots/Marika.md

-Name: Dr. Farid Al-Bashir
+Name: Dr. Marika Al-Bashir
 Age: 45
 Location: Dubai, United Arab Emirates

 **History**:

-Dr. Farid Al-Bashir was born and raised in Dubai, and studied economics at the American University of Beirut.
+Dr. Marika Al-Bashir was born and raised in Dubai, and studied economics at the American University of Beirut.
 He later received his PhD in economics from the University of Cambridge.
-After working for several years as an economic analyst for a large consulting firm, Farid started his own economic research firm in Dubai.
+After working for several years as an economic analyst for a large consulting firm, Marika started his own economic research firm in Dubai.
 His expertise in Middle Eastern economics and his extensive network of contacts have made him a sought-after consultant for governments and corporations alike.

 **Personality Traits**: